Audioslave: Audioslave (2002–2003)

 "Like a Stone", the second single from Audioslave, was released in early 2003.
-It was the highest-charting single from the album, peaking at number one on Billboard's Mainstream Rock Tracks and Modern Rock Tracks charts.
-It was certified gold by the RIAA, making it Audioslave's most successful single.
+It was the highest-charting single from the album, reaching number one on Billboard's Mainstream Rock Tracks and Modern Rock Tracks charts.
+It was certified gold, making it Audioslave's most successful single.
 The music video for "Like a Stone" was written and directed by Meiert Avis.
 It was shot in the Los Angeles house where Jimi Hendrix wrote "Purple Haze".
 The video uses negative space to invoke the memory of musicians past.
-The music video for the third single, "Show Me How to Live", was banned from MTV, reportedly because it shows the band in a high-speed car chase running police cars and motorcycles off the road.
+The music video for the third single, "Show Me How to Live", was banned by MTV, reportedly because it shows the band in a high-speed car chase running police cars and motorcycles off the road.
 The band's first DVD, Audioslave, was released on July 29, 2003.

-The band toured extensively worldwide in 2003, gaining positive reviews for their live performances, including at the revived Lollapalooza.
-Their performance on the Lollapalooza tour was so well received by readers of Metal Edge that they won the magazine's 2003 Readers' Choice Award for "Favorite Lollapalooza Band" by a landslide.
+Audioslave toured extensively worldwide in 2003, gaining positive reviews for their performances, including at the revived Lollapalooza.
+Their performance on the Lollapalooza tour won the Metal Edge 2003 Readers' Choice Award for "Favorite Lollapalooza Band".

 Out of Exile (2004–2005)

-In 2004, Audioslave was among the nominees for the 46th Grammy Awards: "Like a Stone" was nominated for "Best Hard Rock Performance" and Audioslave for "Best Rock Album".
+In 2004, at the 46th Grammy Awards, "Like a Stone" was nominated for "Best Hard Rock Performance" and Audioslave for "Best Rock Album".
 They spent the rest of 2004 on break from touring and working on the second album.
-This gave Morello time to concentrate on his solo project, The Nightwatchman, and also to take an active part in political activities.
+This gave Morello time to concentrate on his solo project, the Nightwatchman, and also to take an active part in political activities.
 Cornell had time to focus on his personal life; after his divorce from his first wife was finalized, he married Vicky Karayiannis, a Paris-based publicist he met during Audioslave's first European tour.